Nate Thayer: Career

-Thayer at Pol Pot's trial
+Pol Pot's trial

 In July 1997, Nate Thayer and Asiaworks Television cameraman David McKaige visited the Anlong Veng Khmer Rouge jungle camp inside Cambodia where Pol Pot was being tried for treason.
 Thayer had hoped for an interview but was disappointed:

 Thayer noted, "Every ounce of his being was struggling to maintain some last vestige of dignity."

 Thayer believed that the trial had been staged by the Khmer Rouge for him and McKaige:

-"It was put on specifically for us, to take the message to the world that Pol Pot has been denounced.
-They had reported on their radio, on June 19, that Pol Pot had been purged.
-No one believed them.
-After five years of lying over their radio, there was no reason anyone should take what they say credibly.
-It was clear to them that they needed an independent, credible witness to show what was happening."

 Nightline controversy

 According to Thayer, Ted Koppel of ABC News made a verbal agreement with Thayer to use footage from the trial on Nightline, then violated that agreement:

 ABC News responded that they had "agreed to pay Nate Thayer the sizable sum of $350,000 for the rights to use his footage of former Cambodian dictator Pol Pot.
 Despite the fact that ABC provided prominent and repeated credit and generous remuneration for his work, Mr. Thayer initiated a five-year barrage of complaints coupled with repeated demands for more money."